 For someone who has never really been into St. Patrick’s Day, I’m sorta digging its food this year.

-From healthy shamrock shakes to brown bread muffins, Bailey’s ice cream, no-bake Irish Cream cheesecakes and a fun oatmeal recipe I have coming your way next week, can’t say I’m too upset about weird leprechauns, made up pots of gold and 4-leaf clovers.
+From healthy shamrock shakes to brown bread muffins, Bailey’s ice cream, no-bake Irish Cream cheesecakes and two fun breakfast options of either green oatmeal or green spinach pancakes, I can’t say I’m too upset about weird leprechauns, made up pots of gold and 4-leaf clovers.

 Love this creamy Reuben soup with potatoes?